skarfacegc/FlowTrack/README.markdown

 ### Requirements
 (I will likely add new stuff to this list, such as rrdtool):
+- Working SQLite Install
+- Some source of flow data (rflowd from dd-wrt works great)
+    - May or may not work with ipfix
 - Perl 5.10+  (tested on 5.16.1)
     - Mojolicious
     - Net::Server